 Remember to pack your sunscreen and enjoy the sand beneath your toes!

 If you play your cards right, you can experience both the natural wonders of Lake Tahoe and it’s exciting nightlife on the same day.
-Visit one our local casinos to try your hand at slots and all your favorite casino table games without all the Las Vegas hoopla.
-Or, feel free to dance and sing your heart out at one of the amazing shows happening all around Lake Tahoe!
+Visit one our local casinos, including Hard Rock and Harvey’s, to try your hand at slots and all your favorite casino table games without all the Las Vegas hoopla.

 Our area isn’t just rich in natural beauty, it’s also rich in historical and cultural beauty as well.
 We definitely recommend you take some time to visit some of our top historical destinations while you’re here too!